gstavrinos/ai_msc_robotic_systems_assignments/README.md

 ## Easily installing dependencies

-Run the bash script included in this reposory like this:
+* Clone this repository inside the src folder of your workspace (e.g. `~/ros2_ws/src`).
+This is mandatory, since the script makes such assumption.

-`bash dependencies.bash`
+* Run the bash script included in this reposory like this: `bash dependencies.bash`

 ## The mood when a new deadline is announced: